 Despite being the capital, Abu Dhabi is the less brash, less famous city of the UAE, but make no mistake – the city is a sleeping giant, working quietly and tirelessly on building its future to include the already well documented Abu Dhabi Formula One and the cultural districts where the Louvre and Guggenheim will live.
 The city is in a constant state of evolution, I just hope it manages to maintain what makes it so special.

 So, to conclude: When we first moved to Abu Dhabi in Jan 2013, knowing that we had previously lived in Dubai for over four years, people were quick to ask us what we thought of it here and to impress on us just how different the two cities were.
 People asked me how I found Abu Dhabi and if I thought it was different to Dubai.
-So has my answer changed one year on?
+So has my answer changed after living here a number of years?
 Well, maybe a little, but not really.
 Abu Dhabi is a smaller city than Dubai (for the time being anyway), a bit quieter and definitely a little more traditional.
 Overall, the lifestyle between both cities seems much the same, but my feeling is that Abu Dhabi gives you more room to tailor your own lifestyle and is certainly more accepting of the choices you make.